-Summarize, represent, and interpret data on two categorical and quantitative variables
+Summarize, represent, and interpret data on two categorical and quantitative variables a.

-- S-ID.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related. - a.
 Fit a function to the data; use functions fitted to data to solve problems in the context of the data.
 Use given functions or choose a function suggested by the context.
-Emphasize linear, quadratic, and exponential models. - b.
-Informally assess the fit of a function by plotting and analyzing residuals.
+Emphasize linear, quadratic, and exponential models.